Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Introduction

 \section{Introduction}

 In many practical stochastic control settings, one does not know all the parameters involved in the problem.
-For instance, the controller may not know the stochastic kernel driving the state process or the kernel driving a random cost \cite{Hernandez-lerma1987AdaptiveControl,Adelman2024Thompsonsampling,Kim2017TSfinite-case-average-cost,Kim2019TS-continuous-case-average-cost,Caines-adaptive-control, On-the-certainty-equivalence}.
-In other settings, the controller knows the function through which the state evolution is realized but does not know the distribution of the driving i.i.d noise \cite{Hernandez-Lerma1990DensityestimationAndAdaptiveControl,Gordienko1985}.
-In dealing with such problems a natural trade-off arises between the need to explore the environment, in order to learn or estimate its parameters, and the need to utilize the knowledge accrued up to any given point in time in order to maximize rewards or minimize costs.
+For instance, the controller may not know the functional form of the dynamics or the stochastic kernel driving the state process \cite{Hernandez-lerma1987AdaptiveControl,Adelman2024Thompsonsampling,Kim2017TSfinite-case-average-cost,Kim2019TS-continuous-case-average-cost,Caines-adaptive-control, On-the-certainty-equivalence,Sznaier2025DataDrivenLearningControl,CostaDufourGenadot2026}.
+In other settings, the controller may know the function through which the state evolution is realized but may not know the distribution of the driving i.i.d noise \cite{Hernandez-Lerma1990DensityestimationAndAdaptiveControl,Gordienko1985}.
+For such setups where the model is not known, learning theoretic methods have been studied.
+These involve (i) Bayesian (see e.g. \cite{Kim2017TSfinite-case-average-cost,Kim2019TS-continuous-case-average-cost}), (ii) empirical (see e.g. \cite{Gordienko1985,DuPr14,Hernandez-Lerma1990DensityestimationAndAdaptiveControl,yichen2024}), and (iii) reinforcement learning methods (see e.g. \cite{gosavi2004reinforcement,abounadi2001learning,ky2026qaverage}).
+Each of these methods have their respective attributes; notably, Bayesian learning is more effective when there is limited data, empirical learning requires more lenient regularity conditions, and reinforcement learning does not require access to sophisicated mathematical tools and knowledge for implementation.

-A well-studied situation involves the case where the uncertainty is only with regard to the noise distribution and the model is known otherwise.
-In this case, by utilizing the convergence of the empirical processes in the Wasserstein sense, \cite{Gordienko1985} \cite{DuPr14} has established consistency results (see also \cite{yichen2024} for average cost).
+It is important to note that empirical learning and reinforcement learning methods have an intrinsic equivalence connection, see e.g. \cite[Section 5.3]{ky2026qaverage}.
+Regarding empirical learning, by utilizing the convergence of the empirical processes in the Wasserstein sense, \cite{Gordienko1985,DuPr14,yichen2024} have established consistency results.
 For general weakly continuous models, this has been studied in \cite{kara2022robustness} under almost sure weak convergence of empirical estimates.
 If the driving noise is known to be absolutely continuous with respect to the Lebesgue measure, then empirical measures converge in total variation, and stronger results are obtained \cite{Hernandez-Lerma1990DensityestimationAndAdaptiveControl} \cite{kara2022robustness}.